I recently promised to write about how to improve your sex life.

 So what’s a couple to do?

-Close your computer, run out for that jar of coconut oil, and have some fun.
+Close your computer, run out for that jar of organic coconut oil, jump into bed with your partner or yourself, and have some fun.